 Sure, mulch can help control weeds, improve soil quality, reduce moisture loss, and cool soil temperature.
 Not only that, but—drum roll—it can make your yard look more manicured and groomed.
 However, that doesn’t mean it doesn’t come without its questions every spring.
 When’s a good time to drop mulch?
-How much mulch do I really need?
-Should I remove old, dried-up mulch from last year?
+How much mulch do you really need?
+Should you remove old, dried-up mulch from last year?

 Ahead, pros answer your pressing mulch questions and give lots of gardening tips.